soltex1/To-Do-App---Elecctro-Challenge/README.md

 ```

 NODE_ENV 'production' will use a different database configuration instead of the local one, you must set the environment variables.

+For more information about this application please see the file **Server_Challenge.pdf**